Your cart is currently empty!

 Start a fitness routine…

-- If you want to try an at-home workout, here is my experience with eight that I liked.
-And, for what it’s worth, all of my friends who invested in a Peleton during the pandemic have become hooked.
+15. If you want to try an at-home workout, here is my experience with eight that I liked.

 Be kinder to the Earth…

-- I’m working on a post now that will feature dozens of easy changes I’ve made to lower my environmental impact (look for this in the next few days).
-Three of the most effortless swaps for me have been using this instead of jugged detergent, these instead of Q-tips, and these instead of plastic wrap or foil.
+16. Here are 22 swaps I made last year to lower our environmental impact.
+(Three of the most effortless swaps for me: using this instead of jugged detergent, these instead of Q-tips, and these instead of plastic wrap or foil.)

 Rid your home of toxins…

-- Consider upgrading your coffee, since you drink it every day, and if budget allows, investing is a toxin-free mattress since you sleep on that every night.
+23. Focus on the things you do every day rather.
+Consider upgrading your coffee, since you drink it each morning, and (if budget allows) investing is a toxin-free mattress since you sleep on that every night.

-- Stop using bleach once and for all by switching to Force of Nature Cleaner, which turns salt, water, and vinegar into a natural all-purpose germ-zapper that kills the coronavirus and cuts grease.
-(30% off Bundles, FREE Travel Sized Bottle & free shipping with code: TRAVELBFF or $40 off & free shipping on the Year of Capsules and Super Saver Bundles with code: YEAROFSAVING)
+24. Stop using bleach once and for all by switching to Force of Nature Cleaner, which turns salt, water, and vinegar into a natural all-purpose germ-zapper that kills the coronavirus and cuts grease (40% off and free shipping on bundles with code NEWYOU40 until January 31).

 Get better sleep…